ashish-54321/CODSOFT/README.md

 # CODSOFT
-internship Project for web devlopment in codesoft
+Internship Project for web devlopment on codesoft